huggingface/hub-docs/docs/hub/webhooks-guide-metadata-review.md

             return {}
 ```

-This function will return a Python Dictionary containing the metadata associated with the repository (or an empty dictionary if there is no metadata).
+This function will return a Python dictionary containing the metadata associated with the repository (or an empty dictionary if there is no metadata).

 ```python
 {'license': 'afl-3.0'}